DominicReneSchu/RFT/en/facts/docs/society/resonet_theory.md

 ---

-## 6. Society as a Neural Structure
+## 6. Society as a Neuronal Structure

-ResoNet is not just a digital network –
+ResoNet does not merely form a digital network –
-it models society **as a neural system**:
+it maps society **as a neuronal system**:

-- Each human becomes an autonomous transmitter-receiver
+- Every person becomes an autonomous sender-receiver
 - Contributions are **impulses**, not commands
-- Perception becomes **collective insight**, without manipulation
+- Perception becomes **collective cognition**, without manipulation

-> No company, no state, no server controls the field – because the field itself is a brain.
+> No company, no state, no server controls the field – because it itself is a brain.

+### 🔸 Political Consequence: Power loses its monopoly on opinion

+ResoNet transfers expression and opinion formation **back to the field**.
+This ends the asymmetric role distribution between “political representation” and “populace reception.”

+- Politicians lose their interpretative advantage
+- Lobbying loses its effectiveness
+- Media lose their filtering monopoly

+**Politics becomes a service to the collective consciousness.**
+What the field shows becomes the guiding principle.
+Not power decides relevance – but resonance.

 ---